 Additional Degree: Students who have obtained an Associate degree and wish to return to Helena College for a subsequent degree may not be eligible for Financial Aid.
 Changes from AAS to AS or AA degrees will receive consideration as they are separate and distinct degree programs.
-The request for a subsequent degree must be submitted to the Director of Financial Aid with a degree audit from the Registrar.
+The request for a subsequent degree must be submitted to the Executive Director of Compliance & Financial Aid with a degree audit from the Registrar.
 If approved for a new degree or certificate, the student will be required to only take courses that relate to the new degree or certificate.
 It is the student's responsibility to not take courses that do not fit the program; doing so may result in financial aid termination.
+If a student changes their major, they will need to notify the Financial Aid Office to determine if they remain eligible for financial aid.